cometbft/qa-infra/README.md

     ```

 13. Retrieve the data produced during the execution.
+    If you have use `runtests.py`, the data may have been retrieved already.
-    You can either use the following command to retrieve both the prometheus and the blockstore databases together
+    Otherwise, you can either use the following command to retrieve both the prometheus and the blockstore databases together

     ```bash
     make retrieve-data